-One of the great surprises of this year's Golden Globe was the Best Drama category, where 1917 won the best of so many favorites.
-The film, directed by Sam Mendes (007 - Skyfall), is one of the few Hollywood films that addressed World War I, inspired by the director's grandfather’s stories, 1917 has the right ingredients for a good war movie.
+One of the great surprises of the This year's Golden Globe was the category of Best Drama, where 1917 took the best among so many favorites.
+The film, directed by Sam Mendes (007 - Skyfall), is one of the few Hollywood films that approached World War I. Inspired by the stories of the director's grandfather, 1917 has the right ingredients for a good war movie.

-Featuring in its main cast Dean-Charles Chapman (Game of Thrones) and George MacKay (Captain Fantastic), the story is turned on the mission of two soldiers, Blake (Chapman) and Schofield (MacKay) to deliver a warning letter to another troop. order to cease the attack on the enemy troop, Germany, as it is an ambush where Blake and Schofield must warn them before the British military advance, starting a real race against time.
+Counting in your main cast Dean-Charles Chapman (game of Thrones) and George MacKay (Captain Fantastic), the story turns on the mission of two soldiers, Blake (Chapman) and Schofield (MacKay) to deliver an alert letter to another British troop in order to stop the attack against the enemy troop, Germany, as it is a matter of an ambush where Blake and Schofield need to warn them before the British military advances, starting a real race against time.

-This incredible war drama that is 1917 is worth checking out, both for its scripting and for its cast, photography, costume, among many other items, is the complete combo to get on anyone's favorites list.
+This incredible war drama that is 1917 it is worth checking out, both for its script and for its cast, photography, costumes, among many other items.
+It's the complete combo to join anyone's favorite list.

-In Brazil, the film has a release date for February 23rd in all theaters.
+In Brazil, the film has a release date of February 23 in all cinemas.